Why Trucking Services Are Preferred to Rail

 Trucks are the most flexible way to deliver products.
 Other modes of transport can’t compete with services like final mile delivery.
 And this is considered to be their greatest advantage over trains.

-Today, retailers rely on strategies of instant, same-day shipments to appeal to consumers.
-Unhappy customers and lost sales can result from late shipments.
+Today, retailers depend on strategies for instant, same-day shipments to satisfy consumer expectations.
+Late shipments can lead to unhappy customers and lost sales.

-Trains have no way to make changes if the shipping address changes mid-shipment.
-Trucks, on the other hand, regardless of their location will reach any shipping address.
-Their flexibility provides an added sense of security, since drivers have a greater degree of control over their routes.
+Trains lack the ability to adapt to changes in shipping addresses mid-shipment, whereas trucks, regardless of their location, can reach any shipping address.
+This flexibility provides an added sense of security, as drivers have greater control over their routes.

 Time-Sensitive Shipments